Maria Kirilenko: 2012: 4th place at 2012 Olympics

 Playing for Russia at the Summer Olympics, Kirilenko reached the semifinal upsetting sixth seed Petra Kvitová in her quarterfinal match.
 She lost the semifinal match to eventual silver medalist Maria Sharapova.
-Despite the loss, she still had a chance to win the bronze medal.
-In the bronze medal match, she was defeated by Victoria Azarenka to end u being in 4th place.
+Despite the loss, she still had a chance to win a medal.
+In the bronze medal match, she was defeated by Victoria Azarenka to end on fourth place.
 However, she won a bronze medal in women's doubles with Nadia Petrova by beating the No. 1 ranked team of Liezel Huber/Lisa Raymond.

 Kirilenko started her preparation for the US Open at the Western & Southern Open in Cincinnati.
-Seeded twelfth, she lost in the first round to Venus Williams.
+Seeded 12th, she lost in the first round to Venus Williams.
 She bounced back into form at the Premier level New Haven Open at Yale.
 Seeded seventh, Kirilenko reached her second final of the year where she was defeated by second seed Petra Kvitová.
-Seeded fourteenth at the US Open, Kirilenko suffered a third-round upset at the hands of Andrea Hlaváčková.
-In doubles, Kirilenko and Petrova upset the Williams sisters in the third round before losing in the quarterfinal to eighth seeds Nuria Llagostera Vives/María José Martínez Sánchez.
+Seeded 14th at the US Open, Kirilenko suffered a third-round upset at the hands of Andrea Hlaváčková.
+In doubles, Kirilenko and Petrova upset the Williams sisters in the third round before losing in the quarterfinal to eighth seeds Nuria Llagostera Vives and María José Martínez Sánchez.

 Seeded second at the Korea Open, Kirilenko retired from her first-round match against Lee So-ra due to a back injury.
-Competing as the thirteenth seed at the China Open, Kirilenko lost in the first round to Ekaterina Makarova.
+Competing as the 13th seed at the China Open, Kirilenko lost in the first round to Ekaterina Makarova.
 Seeded seventh at the Kremlin Cup, Kirilenko was defeated in the semifinal by Sofia Arvidsson.
-Seeded third at the Qatar Airways Tournament of Champions, Kirilenko lost her first match to second seed Nadia Petrova, but she won her second one over eighth seed Tsvetana Pironkova.
+Seeded third at the Tournament of Champions, she lost her first match to second seed Nadia Petrova, but she won her second one over eighth seed Tsvetana Pironkova.
 She withdrew from her third match against sixth seed Jie Zheng due to an upper respiratory illness.
 Kirilenko played her final tournament of the season at the WTA Tour Championships.
 She and Petrova won the doubles title beating Andrea Hlaváčková/Lucie Hradecká in the final.

-Kirilenko ended the year ranked 14 in singles and 7 in doubles.
+Kirilenko ended the year ranked 14 in singles and No. 7 in doubles.